aporlowski/pi-sdr/README-Speech-to-Text.md

 - Upload `wav` files to Amazon S3 bucket.
 - Schedule Amazon Transcribe Job on the uploaded file.
 - Fetch Amazon Transcribe Job and print result to console / output file inorder of transmission

+## Conclusion

+In this investigation we conducted a simple, manual experiemnt to gather base accuracy numbers of a generic, AI driven speech-to-text model (Amazon Transcribe), which was used to transcribe P25 radio transmissions from the Bloomington, IN area emergency service and public service sectors.
+We identified that with a average accuracy of 59%, the generic model was not suitable for real-world use.
+However, we posit it may be possible to improve those numbers through a series of model improvements, including custom vocabularies or custom training data.
+We also identify possible opportunities for improvement of the P25 protocol and the radio and software used to record the transmissions.
+Future work may look into improving this experiment by increasing the dataset, better automating of data set generation and experiment measuremen, and trying existing model improvements.